Sandstorm Gold Ltd. Forecasted to Earn Q1 2022 Earnings of $0.08 Per Share (TSE:SSL)

-Sandstorm Gold Ltd. (TSE:SSL – Get Rating) – Research analysts at National Bank Financial issued their Q1 2022 EPS estimates for shares of Sandstorm Gold in a research report issued to clients and investors on Tuesday, April 19th.
-National Bank Financial analyst S. Nagle expects that the company will earn $0.08 per share for the quarter.
+Sandstorm Gold Ltd. (TSE:SSL – Get Rating) – Stock analysts at Cormark issued their Q1 2022 earnings estimates for shares of Sandstorm Gold in a research note issued to investors on Monday, April 25th.
+Cormark analyst N. Dion expects that the company will earn $0.08 per share for the quarter.

-Several other equities research analysts have also recently weighed in on SSL.
-Canaccord Genuity Group upgraded shares of Sandstorm Gold to a “buy” rating and set a C$10.50 price objective for the company in a research report on Monday, February 21st.
-TD Securities raised their price target on shares of Sandstorm Gold from C$11.00 to C$11.50 in a report on Tuesday, February 22nd.
-Royal Bank of Canada raised Sandstorm Gold from an “underperform” rating to a “hold” rating and upped their price objective for the stock from C$6.50 to C$7.00 in a report on Friday, February 18th.
-National Bankshares lifted their target price on Sandstorm Gold from C$10.00 to C$12.50 in a research note on Wednesday.
-Finally, HC Wainwright restated a “buy” rating and set a C$14.75 target price on shares of Sandstorm Gold in a research report on Wednesday, April 6th.
-Three research analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
-According to MarketBeat, the stock currently has a consensus rating of “Buy” and an average target price of C$11.10.
+Several other analysts have also weighed in on the company.
+National Bankshares boosted their price objective on Sandstorm Gold from C$10.00 to C$12.50 in a report on Wednesday, April 20th.
+Raymond James upgraded Sandstorm Gold to a “buy” rating and set a C$9.50 price objective for the company in a research report on Friday, February 18th.
+Royal Bank of Canada raised shares of Sandstorm Gold from an “underperform” rating to a “hold” rating and boosted their target price for the company from C$6.50 to C$7.00 in a research note on Friday, February 18th.
+HC Wainwright reaffirmed a “buy” rating and issued a C$14.75 price target on shares of Sandstorm Gold in a research note on Wednesday, April 6th.
+Finally, Canaccord Genuity Group increased their target price on shares of Sandstorm Gold from C$11.50 to C$12.50 in a research report on Friday.
+Three analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
+According to data from MarketBeat, the stock currently has an average rating of “Buy” and a consensus price target of C$11.27.

-Sandstorm Gold (TSE:SSL – Get Rating) last posted its quarterly earnings data on Thursday, February 17th.
-The company reported C$0.05 EPS for the quarter, missing analysts’ consensus estimates of C$0.06 by C($0.01).
-The business had revenue of C$37.60 million during the quarter.
+Sandstorm Gold (TSE:SSL – Get Rating) last released its quarterly earnings data on Thursday, February 17th.
+The company reported C$0.05 earnings per share for the quarter, missing the consensus estimate of C$0.06 by C($0.01).
+The company had revenue of C$37.60 million during the quarter.

-The business also recently announced a quarterly dividend, which will be paid on Friday, April 29th.
-Shareholders of record on Friday, April 29th will be issued a dividend of $0.02 per share.
-This represents a $0.08 dividend on an annualized basis and a yield of 0.77%.
-The ex-dividend date is Monday, April 18th.
-Sandstorm Gold’s dividend payout ratio (DPR) is currently 45.20%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, April 29th.
+Investors of record on Friday, April 29th will be paid a dividend of $0.02 per share.
+This represents a $0.08 dividend on an annualized basis and a yield of 0.80%.
+The ex-dividend date of this dividend is Monday, April 18th.
+Sandstorm Gold’s dividend payout ratio is presently 44.69%.

 About Sandstorm Gold (Get Rating)